aws-samples/the-aws-step-functions-workshop/content/module-12/step-5/index.en.md

 ---
-title: 'Debug failed Step Functions executions using AWS X-Ray'
+title: 'Debug failed executions with AWS X-Ray Traces'
 weight: 145
 ---

-You can use AWS X-Ray to visualize the integration of your state machine, identify performance bottlenecks, and troubleshoot requests that resulted in an error.
-Your state machine sends trace data to X-Ray, and X-Ray processes the data to generate a service map and searchable trace summaries.
+You can use AWS X-Ray to visualize the integrations in your state machine, to identify performance bottlenecks, and to troubleshoot failed requests.
+When your state machine sends trace data to X-Ray, X-Ray processes the data to generate a service map and searchable trace summaries.

-With X-Ray enabled for your state machine, you can trace requests as they are executed in Step Functions.
-This gives you a detailed overview of an entire Step Functions request.
-You can use an X-Ray service map to view the latency of a request, including any AWS services that are integrated with X-Ray.
-You can also configure and customize the sampling rules in X-Ray, to control the amount of requests to record.
+With X-Ray enabled for your state machine, you can trace the paths of your requests giving you a detailed visual overview of your entire workflow.
+You can use X-Ray service maps to view request latency, including any AWS services that are integrated with X-Ray.
+You can also configure and customize the sampling rules in X-Ray to control the frequency of recorded requests.

-More details about X-Ray tracing can be found [here](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-xray-tracing.html)
+To learn more read [AWS X-Ray and Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-xray-tracing.html).

-Let's enable X-Ray tracing on the DetectSentiment State machine.
+## Enable X-Ray tracing on DetectSentimentStateMachine.

 1. Navigate to [Step Functions console](https://console.aws.amazon.com/states/home).
 Make sure you are in the correct region.